Course

 Utilizing Engagement through Nursing Leadership and Management

-There are many essential functions of nursing leadership and management where engagement plays a central role.
-These include:
+There are many essential functions of nursing leadership and management where engagement is central.
+Engaging leaders can create favorable work environments by addressing these essential functions of the workplace (5):

 Pay Equity